Eurekashen/Eurekashen.github.io/_pages/about.md

 I am keenly interested in research topics associated with Artificial Intelligence assisted Biomolecule Design, Materials&Drug Discovery, and Diffusion Models.
 My prior research experience encompasses protein design and the prediction of crystal structures and properties.
 Currently, I am engaged in exploring diverse areas, including co-designing protein structures and sequences, utilizing diffusion models for the creation of innovative crystal structures, protein motif scaffolding, and the design of protein binders.

+<span style="color: red;">I am looking for PhD position for Fall 2025 intake, if you have any clues please feel free to contact me.</span>

 # 🔥 News

+- *2024.05*: &nbsp;🎉🎉 One paper has been accepted by ICML'2024
-- *2023.01*: &nbsp;🎉🎉 The first paper I participated in was accepted.
+- *2024.01*: &nbsp;🎉🎉 The first paper I participated in was accepted by ICLR'2024.

 # 📝 Publications